Indian ringnecks are marvelous birds and I’ve had the great fortune to live with the species in two different households.

 First things first, Crystal.

-The light needs to be on a timer set for 12 hours on 12 hours off sometime between seven and nine each day and evening.
+To help control hormonal behavior the light needs to be on a timer set for 12 hours on 12 hours off sometime between seven and nine each day and evening.

 The light must be no higher than 6 inches over the cage.